The Specification Property for $C_0$-Semigroups: Applications and examples

 There exist other $C_0$-semigroups related with PDEs which present the SgSP.
-In fact, the examples given in \cite{murillo-arcila_peris2015strong} in the context of strong mixing measures, satisfy either the conditions of Corollary 2.3 of \cite{mangino_peris2011frequently} or the spectral criterion in \cite{desch-schappacher-webb1997hypercyclic} and, therefore, they have the SgSP.
-The examples provided in \cite{murillo-arcila_peris2015strong} include the semigroup generated by a linear perturbation of the one-dimensional Ornstein-Uhlenbeck operator, the solution $C_0$-semigroup of a partial differential equation of population dynamics, the solution $C_0$-semigroup associated to Banasiak and Moszy{\'n}ski models of \emph{birth-and-death} processes.
+In fact, the examples given in \cite{murillo-arcila_peris2015strong} in the context of strong mixing measures, satisfy either the conditions of Proposition~\ref{Agenerator=>SP2} or the spectral criterion in \cite{desch-schappacher-webb1997hypercyclic} and, therefore, they have the SgSP.
+The examples provided in \cite{murillo-arcila_peris2015strong} include the semigroup generated by a linear perturbation of the one-dimensional Ornstein-Uhlenbeck operator \cite{conejero_mangino2010hypercyclic}, the solution $C_0$-semigroup of a partial differential equation of population dynamics studied by Rudnicki \cite{rudnicki2012chaoticity}, the solution $C_0$-semigroup associated to Banasiak, Lachowicz and Moszy{\'n}ski models of \emph{birth-and-death} processes \cite{banasiak_lachowicz_moszynski2007chaotic,banasiak_moszynski2011dynamics}.